progressiveCaveman/roguelike-rust/design.md

 # TODO:

+Implement a proper time system.
+Entities acting at slightly different times could resolve potential issues with the effects system.
+Do systems need to be reworked to act on one entity at a time?

 Add scent system
 Refactor all (world, res) to take state instead
 Remove referneces to res and instead ask state for objects